 Goodwill represents the excess of the cost of an acquisition over the fair value of the Company's share of the net identifiable assets of the acquired subsidiary at the date of acquisition.
-Goodwill is tested annually for impairment, or whenever the circumstances indicate that the value of the asset might be impaired.
-Goodwill is carried at cost less accumulated impairment losses.
+Goodwill is tested annually for impairment and is carried at cost less accumulated impairment losses.
 Gains and losses on the disposal of an entity include the carrying amount of goodwill related to the entity sold.